Halophila/personalFunctions/README.md

 ***

-`%!in%` is the equivalent of "not in" in SQL. `%in%` is R's equivalent to SQL's `in` operator.
+`%!in%` is the equivalent of the `not in` operator in SQL. `%in%` is R's equivalent to SQL's `in` operator.
 This function provides the opposite.

 ```R
 > datavector <- c(3,4,6,3)